pipe-cd/pipecd/docs/content/en/docs/faq/_index.md

 ### 3. Istio is supported now?

-Yes, you can use PipeCD for Istio applications as well as non-mesh applications.
+Yes, you can use PipeCD for both mesh (Istio) applications and non-mesh applications.